To quote Alice Cooper, school’s out for summer!

 When it comes to avoiding mosquito bites, insect repellent is your best friend!
 This is because it is one of the most effective solutions.

-You can buy insect repellents from your local supermarket and/or pharmacy, and apply to any exposed areas of the skin.
+You can buy insect repellents from your local supermarket and/or pharmacy, and apply them to any exposed areas of the skin.
 Those products, which include DEET, claim to be the most effective, but there are alternatives if you are allergic.

 It’s a good idea to apply insect repellent before leaving your hotel or apartment especially during the later parts of the day.